jeffvincent/thoughtsblog/_posts/2013-06-05-using-sass-hashes.md

 ---
 layout: post
 title: "Using Sass Hashes"
+description:
-description: Sass has powerful hash functionality that you can use to further simplify your style
+  Sass has powerful hash functionality that you can use to further simplify your style.
+  This quick example will get you started.
 category: development
 tags: development, sass
 ---